 How ABA Therapy Identifies Behavior Triggers

 One of the first steps in ABA therapy is identifying what triggers the behavior.
 Therapists often look for patterns by observing what happens right before the behavior begins.
+Common triggers may include:- being asked to stop a preferred activity

 - hearing the word no